-- Impact on listed buildings & sites - Impact on views within & to & from the AONB
+- Impact on listed buildings & sites - Impacts on the special interest & character or appearance of the conservation area

 Refer to Map Supplement: Designated Areas maps (Central and All)

 Watlington includes a Conservation Area which was designated in 1997.
 SODC published a character study of the Conservation Area in June 2011, stating that 'There are many attractive views in Watlington, particularly to and from the Town Hall along Couching Street and High Street.
 These are created by the picturesque mix of vernacular building materials and historic buildings.
 There is very little inappropriate modern development to spoil these views.
 Views out of the town to the attractive countryside beyond, including Watlington Hill which is the Chilterns AONB can be gained from the Carriers Arms public house, the land to the south of Spring Lane and the meadow to the south of Barnarce.
 Watlington itself is very prominent when viewed from Watlington Hill to the southeast.'